Course Directors

 Bernd has much experience as an interpreter in politics and diplomacy, working regularly with all the German ministries, including the Federal Chancellery and Federal Presidency, and at international conferences such as the G7, EU and NATO summits, and the Munich Security Conference.
 As a free-lance interpreter in Berlin, he works for political foundations, the Berlinale Film Festival and for ARTE, N24 and ZDF, as well as being a fully accredited interpreter at the European Patent Office.

-He is a lecturer (chargé d’enseignement) at La Sorbonne Nouvelle Paris (ESIT) and at Cologne University for Applied Sciences, where he teaches simultaneous and consecutive interpreting.
+He is a lecturer (chargé d’enseignement) at La Sorbonne Nouvelle Paris (ESIT) and teaches at present at Cologne University for Applied Sciences, and Leipzig University, both simultaneous and consecutive interpreting.

-Ekaterina Shutova (A-RU, B-EN), MA in Translation and Interpretation from the Monterey Institute of International Studies (MIIS), AIIC, accredited interpreter (ACI) for EU institutions, has been working as a freelancer since 1996 in Russia and internationally.
+Ekaterina Shutova (A-RU, B-EN, C-FR), MA in Translation and Interpretation from the Monterey Institute of International Studies (MIIS), AIIC, accredited interpreter (ACI) for EU institutions, has been working as a freelancer since 1996 in Russia and internationally.

 She has worked for a range of government structures, international organizations, private companies and NGOs.
 She also has considerable experience in diplomatic interpreting at international fora and as a personal interpreter for high-level politicians, members of royal families and other leaders.